venturewise/aem-core-wcm-components/documentation/projectandcommunity/MILESTONES_AND_ROADMAP.md

 # Roadmap

+Test.
 Adobe is providing work-in-progress components as a technical preview.
 The components are found in the Sandbox folder.
 Please see the [`development`](https://github.com/Adobe-Marketing-Cloud/aem-core-wcm-components/tree/development) branch.

 * **[Teaser](https://github.com/Adobe-Marketing-Cloud/aem-core-wcm-components/tree/development/content/src/content/jcr_root/apps/core/wcm/sandbox/components/teaser/v1/teaser)** – a link to a different page with an image and some text.
 * Image SVG support